RepakaRamateja/CloudNative-BookStore-MicroServices-GO/README.md

 ## Goal

-• The goal is to build Micro Service based Http Book Stock Rest API , containerize it using Docker and finally orchestrate using Kubernetes
+• The goal is to build Micro Service based Http Book Store Rest API , containerize it using Docker and finally orchestrate using Kubernetes

 • The project was developed using GO LANG | DOCKER | KUBERNETES